smaint/PRPE-Translator/README.md

  - `--prpe_multi_runs` is used to set the number of iterations to run the `prpe_multi`(Multi-PRPE).
 Default value is 5.
  - `--model_type` can be `rnn`(aka LSTM) or `transformer`.
 Defaults to LSTM.
  - `--in_lang` specifies the input language to be translated.
 We used `qz` for Quechua and `id` for Indonesian.
 Defaults to Quechua.
  - `--out_lang` specifies the output language to be translated to.
 We used `es` for Spanish and `en` for English.
-Defaults to English.
+Defaults to Spanish.
  - `--domain` specifies the name of dataset to be used, which should be located in `data/` under the same name.
 Defaults to religious.
  - `--train_steps` specifies how many steps the model should be trained.
 Default value is 100,000.
  - `--save_steps` specifies how often the trained model is saved.
 Default is every 10,000 steps.